Criticism of the Book of Abraham: Apologist responses to criticism of the facsimiles

-Historicity

-The historicity of the Book of Abraham is not accepted by non-LDS scholars and by some LDS scholars.
-The existence of the patriarch Abraham is questioned even in the Biblical narrative by some researchers.
-Various anachronism and 19th century themes lead scholars to conclude that the Book of Abraham is a 19th century creation.

 Anachronisms

 Biblical scholars place Abraham living no later than 1500 BCE, making anything coming into existence after that time anachronistic.
-LDS Church scholars either reject the anachronisms, or accept the anachronisms and attribute them to either Joseph Smith and/or an ancient Jewish redactor, who while copying from the original Book of Abraham replaced original terms and images with concepts that would be understandable to a contemporary audience.
+Latter-day Saint scholars either reject the anachronisms, or accept the anachronisms and attribute them to either Joseph Smith and/or an ancient Jewish redactor, who while copying from the original Book of Abraham replaced original terms and images with concepts that would be understandable to a contemporary audience.
 This includes the facsimiles that are found in the Book of Abraham, which represent a corrupted version of a document originally written by Abraham, and Smith gave the interpretation of the original document.
 In response to criticism that the documents are too young to have been written by Abraham, Nibley and others argue that the papyri may be copies of an original which was either written or commissioned personally by Abraham, and thus the copies could be considered "by [Abraham's] own hand" in the sense that they were derived from an original.
 Critics of this approach point to repeated statements by Smith and others that the papyri he was translating from were literally written in the handwriting of Abraham and Joseph.